 In August 2017, Cargill issued a claim in the High Court of England of Wales for the debt owed by Uttam, including both the principal amount and the default compensation Uttam is required to pay under the contracts.

-A hearing on 28 February 2019 dealt with Cargill’s claim for default compensation which in favour of Cargill, and in an important judgment expected to be of interest to commercial parties generally, Mr Justice Bryan rejected Uttam’s three defences.
+A hearing on 28 February 2019 dealt with Cargill’s claim for default compensation in favour of Cargill.
+In an important judgment expected to be of interest to commercial parties generally, Mr Justice Bryan rejected Uttam’s three defences.

 First, the Judge found that the default compensation rate was enforceable and not a penalty as a matter of English law.
 Cargill had a legitimate interest in repayment of the debt.
 The contractual rate was commercially justifiable.
 Mr Justice Bryan said: